 7. Recklessness

 Recklessness is defined as a disregard for the safety of others and can take many forms, such as speeding, running red lights or stop signs, or making illegal turns.
 Reckless driving often leads to pedestrian accidents.
 This is because it gives drivers less time to react to obstacles on the road, including pedestrians.
 If you’re a pedestrian, avoid areas where there is a lot of traffic and be especially cautious at crosswalks and intersections.
+It’s important to learn about exhibition of speed and understand just how dangerous and unpredictable it can be on the road.
 If you’re a driver, avoid driving recklessly as it endangers not only your life but also the lives of others.

 As you can see, there are many different factors that can contribute to pedestrian accidents.
 By being aware of the dangers and taking precautions, you can help prevent these accidents from happening.